mdenend/coding_assessments/README.md

 - One thing that I think looks a bit silly is the fact that I have two different ways of loading configurations: I use YAML for the coalesce server, and I use .env files for the query servers.
 Each config has a purpose:
     - The .env file can be used with `flask run`.
     - I used yaml for the actual backend because I wanted to be able to list an arbitrary number of servers.
 I can't do this easily with an environmental variable unless if it's comma limited like http://localhost:5001,http:localhost:5002,...
 I just felt like this wasn't very clean so decided against it.
-- Not many comments in this code.
-I consider it too simple to comment too much in it.
+- Not many comments in this code, I usually comment my functions/methods/classes like I do in `src/strategies.py`, the `default_strategy` function.
+I tend to at least loosely follow Google's Python style guide: https://google.github.io/styleguide/pyguide.html.
+I consider this too simple to comment too much.
 Hopefully it's easy to understand :-)